Welcome Package: Expressive Art Therapy Client Kit for Moms

 — Natalie Rogers, PhD, REAT

-• It’s a quicker way to feel grounded and connected to your authentic self, empowering you to create a life you don’t have to escape from.
+• You long to create a life you don’t have to escape from.

 So, although it might be initially nerve-wracking, in the end, expressing yourself with creativity will open up new possibilities, and perspectives and turn the chaos into calm (aka. help you feel alive, vibrant and more chill as a mother).

-It’s tough to admit when you feel lost, stuck or invisible as a mom.
+It’s tough to admit when you feel lost, stuck or invisible.
 I get it.

-About Kayla Huszar, your creative coach + therapist:
+About Kayla Huszar, your creative counsellor + coach:

 I am a registered social worker using expressive art therapy supporting you through the highs and lots of motherhood with mindfulness and creativity.